rakadityas/blockly-samples/README.md

 ### Visualization Example
 This visualization is to reflect the tree and blockly implementation.

+#### Tree Node
 - Uses DFS traversal
+- From top to bottom AND operation.
+- From left to right OR operation.
+![Screenshot 2024-02-18 at 4 08 37 PM](https://github.com/rakadityas/blockly-tree-generator/assets/37207252/a67b3731-ade4-4470-ba21-56552926930d)

+#### Blockly Example
 - From left to right AND operation.
 - From top to bottom OR operation.

-#### Tree Node
-![Screenshot 2024-02-18 at 4 08 37 PM](https://github.com/rakadityas/blockly-tree-generator/assets/37207252/a67b3731-ade4-4470-ba21-56552926930d)

-#### Blockly Example
 <img width="992" alt="Screenshot 2024-02-18 at 3 35 57 PM" src="https://github.com/rakadityas/blockly-tree-generator/assets/37207252/f96da2d2-7a24-438e-865c-429e878007c2">